 Special Academic Programs

-Honors Program throughout the undergraduate curriculum, international exchange and study abroad programs, freshmen seminars, independent study, internships, diversified academic support services.
+Honors Program throughout the undergraduate curriculum, international exchange, study abroad and domestic study away programs, freshmen seminars, independent study, internships, diversified academic support services.

 Teaching-focused, with scholarly expertise; many are engaged in research, writing, and consulting.
 87% tenure and tenure-track have their doctorate or terminal degree.
 We have a student/faculty ratio of 20:1.

-A modern, spacious facility with wireless Internet access throughout the building; more than 400,000 books and bound periodicals; 74,000 print and electronic periodical subscriptions; 139 databases providing access to hundreds of thousands of e-books, documents, reports, and images; more than one million microforms; maps, videos and DVDs; state-of-the-art computer facilities; study rooms.
+A modern, spacious facility with wireless Internet access throughout the building; more than 400,000 books and bound periodicals; 74,000 print and electronic periodical subscriptions; 139 databases providing access to hundreds of thousands of e-books, documents, reports, and images; maps, videos and DVDs; state-of-the-art computer labs; study rooms, coffee shop.

-Wireless campus with galleries, planetarium, observatory, TV production facilities, radio station, 50 computer labs containing 1,800 PC's/Mac's for student-use, smart classrooms, curriculum materials center, Ronald R. Rhein Environmental Study Area, Pennsylvania German Cultural Heritage Center, Chincoteague Bay Field Station in Virginia.
+Wireless campus with art galleries, planetarium, observatory, TV production facilities, radio station, 50 computer labs containing PC's/Mac's for student-use, smart classrooms, curriculum materials center, Ronald R. Rhein Environmental Study Area, Pennsylvania German Cultural Heritage Center, Chincoteague Bay Field Station in Virginia.

 Kutztown University provides an array of clubs and organizations for students to enrich their academic experience.
-The McFarland Student Union serves as the campus living room, with a movie theatre, campus radio station, student organization office space, computer lab, multiple lounges, coffee bar, a dining area and campus information center.
-More than 160 student organizations: advisory councils, academic, campus media, diversified interest, Greek, performing arts, public service, residency issues, social justice, spiritual, special interest, sports (intramural and club programs), visual arts affiliates; plus musical entertainment, dances, lectures, comedy, excursions and cultural events are available.
+The McFarland Student Union serves as the campus living room with a movie theatre, campus radio station, student organization office space, multiple lounges, coffee bar, a dining area and campus information center.
+Approximately 200 student organizations: advisory councils, leadership development, academic, campus media, diversified interest, Greek, performing arts, public service, residency issues, social justice, spiritual, special interest, sports (intramural and club programs), visual arts affiliates; plus musical entertainment, dances, lectures, comedy, excursions and cultural events are available.
 Additionally, the student recreation center houses a rock climbing wall and provides fitness programs, racquetball courts, gymnasiums and fitness equipment.

 Housing and Residence Life

-Twelve residence facilities (nine coed and three modified coed) that include three apartment-style, two suite-style and seven traditional; accommodate 4,200 students.
-All residence halls are wired for cable TV, telephone, Internet and campus network access.
+Residence facilities include apartment-style, suite-style and traditional.
+All residence halls are wired for cable TV, local telephone service, wireless Internet and campus network access.